Fulvio Bacchelli

-Fulvio Bacchelli (born 22 January 1951 in Trieste) is a former Italian rally driver, who won Rally New Zealand in 1977, a round of the World Rally Championship.
+Fulvio Bacchelli (born 22 January 1951 in Trieste) is a former Italian rally driver, who won the 1987 Monza Rally Show, and the 1977 Rally New Zealand, a round of the World Rally Championship.

 Career

 Bacchelli began rallying in 1971.
 In 1974, he joined the works Fiat team, finishing sixth on that year's Tour de Corse.
 He finished fourth in the 1975 Monte Carlo Rally.
+He was gaining a reputation as a "fast but erratic" driver.
 In 1977, he won Rally New Zealand, or the South Pacific Rally as it was then known, in his Fiat 131 Abarth.
-At the end of the year Fiat and Lancia's rally departments merged and he lost his factory drive.
+At the end of the year, Fiat and Lancia's rally departments merged and he lost his factory drive.